sgrhere/learning-react-/README.md

 8) Props<br>
     In React, props (short for "properties") are a way to pass data from a parent component to a child component.
 They are immutable, meaning they cannot be modified by the child component, ensuring a unidirectional data flow.

+9) Hooks <br>
+    React Hooks are special functions that let you use features like state, side effects, and context in function components—without needing to write class components.